 I wish you could smell the shack at this point.
 Ridiculous!
 I have a new serious obsession with crispy sage.

-If you want to make the vegan version of this chanterelle mushrooms recipe with crispy sage, just crisp up your sage leaves in some olive oil or coconut oil instead of butter.
-Problem solved, right?
+If you want to make the vegan version of crispy sage potatoes, just crisp up your sage leaves in some olive oil or coconut oil instead of butter.
+Simple as that!

 I’ve gotta tell you tough: crispy sage leaves in salted butter are everything.
 Your call!
 I know I could eat those as an appetizer by themselves, just like that: one crispy sage leaf after another, slowly savoring every single bite.